Getting Started

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.

-Material and Methods
+Materials and Methods

 Provide sufficient details to allow the work to be reproduced by an independent researcher.
 Methods that are already published should be summarized, and indicated by a reference.
 If quoting directly from a previously published method, use quotation marks and also cite the source.
 Any modifications to existing methods should also be described.

-Results
+Results and Discussion

 Results should be clear and concise.

-This should explore the significance of the results of the work, not repeat them.
-A combined Results and Discussion section is often appropriate.
+Discussion should explore the significance of the results of the work, not repeat them.
 Avoid extensive citations and discussion of published literature.

 Conclusions